rwpogge/TeachingGraphics/Exoplanets/readme.md

 Plot exoplanet properties.

-We try to make these self-contained by using `astroquery` to retrieve data from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/), and include files for selected solar system bodies and main sequence stars that won't update frequently (if at all)
+We try to make these self-updating by using `astroquery` to retrieve data from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/), and include files for selected solar system bodies and main sequence stars that won't update frequently (if at all)

 ## Notebooks